DrDanicka/trading_strategy_tester/docs/dev/modules/statistics.md

-# `Strategy` — Strategy Performance Metrics Calculation
+# `Statistics` — Strategy Performance Metrics Calculation

 The `get_strategy_stats` function calculates key performance statistics for a trading strategy based on a list of executed trades and historical market data.